 Suggested Email Template

-A clear, specific email is more likely to get a response than a generic one.
-Feel free to adapt the template below.
+A clear, specific email is far more likely to get a response than a generic one.
+Choose the subject line that matches the position you're applying for, then adapt the body below.

 Dear Dr. Singh,

 I am [Your Name], currently pursuing/completed [Degree] from [Institution].
-I am writing to express my interest in joining your research group as a PhD student.
+I am writing to express my interest in joining your research group as a [PhD student / project student / summer intern / postdoctoral researcher].

 I have been particularly interested in your work on [specific paper or topic, e.g., curved-space plasmonics or selenium Mie resonators].
 My background in [your area] and experience with [specific skills/tools] aligns well with this direction.

-I have attached my CV for your review.
+I have attached my CV [and transcripts] for your review.
 I would be grateful for the opportunity to discuss potential research projects.

 Thank you for your time and consideration.